Our Services

 Helpful Resources

-Standard creatine supplementation at recommended doses has not been linked to new onset atrial fibrillation in healthy individuals, although those with pre existing heart disease or on stimulant medications may face higher risk.
-For an explanation of theoretical mechanisms, key risk factors, and strategies to minimize any potential effects, see below.
+Standard creatine supplementation at recommended doses (3–5g daily) has not been shown to cause new-onset atrial fibrillation (AFib) in healthy individuals.
+However, people with pre-existing heart conditions, arrhythmia history, or those taking stimulant medications may face elevated risk.
+Below, you'll find the theoretical mechanisms linking creatine to cardiac rhythm changes, key risk factors to watch for, and evidence-based strategies to minimize any potential effects.

 Creatine is one of the most popular supplements for athletes and fitness enthusiasts.
 Yet, questions often arise around creatine and heart rhythm AFib—specifically, whether creatine supplementation can trigger atrial fibrillation (AFib).
 This article reviews the current evidence, offers practical guidance, and helps you decide when to seek medical advice.